-A related problem to the earnings-comparisongroup issue is that analyses based on "years since graduation" lump together individuals across very different macroeconomic circumstances.
+A related problem to the earnings-comparison-group issue is that analyses based on "years since graduation" lump together individuals across very different macroeconomic circumstances.
 Consider the PSIS data as displayed in Table 2.
 For all jurisdictions, ELMLP has one cohort with five full years of post-education earnings information (2009/10 graduates); all others have four or fewer full years of earnings information.
-Analyzing earnings in t+1 years since graduation, would include graduates from 2009/10 through 2015/16.
-That is, earnings at t+1 counts individuals graduating into the post-financial crisis economy as well as those graduating into 2015's tightening labour market.
+Analyzing earnings in t+1 years since graduation, would include graduates from 2009/10 through tightening labour market.
 Controlling for these macroeconomic conditions is an important but not entirely straightforward procedure.